 The 6 categories include:

 The improved classification of CKD has been beneficial in identifying prognostic indications related to decreased kidney function and increased albuminuria.
-However, a downside of the use of classification systems is the possible overdiagnosis of CKD, especially in elderly.
+However, a downside of the use of classification systems is the possible overdiagnosis of CKD, especially in the elderly.

 The causes of CKD vary globally, and the most common primary diseases causing CKD and ultimately end-stage renal disease (ESRD) are as follows: